ayanit1/CV/README.md

 I still dance and enjoy keeping active, obsessively taking part in long distance runs and bike rides.
 Also a part of a basketball team participating in a Saturday league.
 Whilst my non active interests include reading, playing computer games and creatively using my video camera.

-Here is my blog on medium - https://medium.com/@albertyanit
+Here is my blog on medium, winner of blog of the cohort for Makers Academy - https://medium.com/@albertyanit
 <br>Here is my food blog on youtube - https://www.youtube.com/channel/UCAWWpFJ1wt1Tfde_-k9oSoA